 PHOENIX’S COLORFUL HISTORY

-The name “Phoenix” describes a mythical bird that lived from 600 to 800 years before building a nest of cinnamon twigs that it ignites, burning its nest and itself until both are reduced to ashes.
-But from the ashes, a new young phoenix arises to live again.
-That mythical story mirrors the colorful and cultural history of Phoenix itself, a city that had its beginnings more than 1,000 years ago when the Hohokam people lived on the land that would eventually become the vibrant city it is today.
+“Phoenix” is a mythical bird that lived from 600 to 800 years before building a nest of cinnamon twigs that it ignites.
+Legend has it, this mythical bird burns its nest and itself until both are reduced to ashes.
+However, from the ashes a new young phoenix arises to live again.
+That mythical story mirrors the colorful and cultural history of Phoenix.
+A city that had its beginnings more than 1000 years ago when the Hohokam people lived on the land, eventually becoming the vibrant city it is today.

-PHOENIX’S ARTS SCENE: MUSIC, FILM, TV AND CULTURE
+PHOENIX’S ARTS SCENE: MUSIC FILM TV AND CULTURE

 PHOENIX’S BUSINESS COMMUNITY